 It’s also vital to listen to women themselves because they are the ones who can truly give voice to what’s needed.

-FIGO is among the many organizations working to decrease the maternal mortality ratio, and make universal health coverage (UHC) really work for women.
+FIGO is among the many organisations working to decrease the maternal mortality ratio, and make universal health coverage (UHC) really work for women.
 With only 11 years till the Sustainable Development Goals are due, there’s still so much more work to be done to continue to help make pregnancy and childbirth safe for women across the globe.